Raschka-research-group/coral-cnn/single-image-prediction/README.md

-## 1) Downloading the dataset
+## 1) Downloading the models

-Visit the Google Drive link to the `state-dicts` directory via your web browser at https://drive.google.com/drive/folders/1Q9vr5Q0BueHD0Kal2pEmA-NWIbYZnJAL and click on the "Download All" button on the upper right corner (the downloaded files will be ~1GB in total).
+Visit the Google Drive link to the PyTorch model `state-dicts` directory via your web browser at https://drive.google.com/drive/folders/1Q9vr5Q0BueHD0Kal2pEmA-NWIbYZnJAL and click on the "Download All" button on the upper right corner (the downloaded files will be ~1GB in total).

 ![](./images/googledrive-download.png)